A Collection Transcribed

 I know not yet am in hopes he will do a great deal better

-than he Expected Last week the Mate told me they had about
+than he Expected Last week the Mate told me

 two hundred hogsheads on Board